asifur123/Bangla-Fake-News-Detection-Using-Machine-Learning-Models/README.md

 # Bangla-Fake-News-Detection-Using-Machine-Learning-Models
 In our project, we show how Bangla News may be processed using Machine Learning Model to help with detection of Fake News.
 The goal is to help with a classification problem and classify the Bangla News into two classes “Authentic”,  or “Fake” based on the detection results.
+The use of models like Decision Tree, Random Forest, KNN, XGBoost, Grandient Boosting in the analysis of Bangla Fake News improves reporting accuracy and consistency.